 Structure of the service

 Library Services is one of seven divisions within Academic Services.
-There are three departments within the Library:
+There are four departments within Library Services:

 - Library Customer Support

 - Library Academic Engagement

 - Collection Management and Development